 - Transfer the baked cupcakes to a wire rack to cool completely.

 - In a small heavy saucepan set over medium heat, dissolve the sugar in the water.
 Bring the mixture to a boil, stirring constantly.
 Continue to cook until it registers 240°F on a candy thermometer.

 - Meanwhile, in the bowl of a stand mixer with the whisk attachment beat the eggs until they are thick and pale, about 5 minutes on medium high speed.
 While mixer is running, add the sugar syrup in a thin stream, carefully tempering the syrup into the eggs without cooking them.
 Beat until the mixing bowl is cool.

 - Change to the paddle attachment and add the softened butter, 1 tablespoon at a time.
 The mixture will deflate and look runny, then curdled.
 Keep adding butter and mixing.
 This buttercream goes through several ugly stages before it reaches fluffy consistency.
-When all the butter is added, add the espresso mixture and salt.
+When all the butter is added, add the espresso mixture.
 Beat on high speed until light and fluffy.

 - Transfer the frosting to a piping bag fitted with a large closed star tip.
 Pipe the frosting onto the cooled cupcakes in a large single swirl.

 - Preheat oven to 425°F. Spray a mini donut pan with nonstick cooking spray.

 - In large mixing bowl, sift together all-purpose flour, cocoa, sugar, baking powder and salt.
 Add buttermilk, eggs, vanilla, and butter and beat until just combined.
 Transfer the batter to a disposable piping bag and fill each donut cavity approximately 1/2 full.
 Don’t be tempted to overfill the cavities, too much batter will make these doughnuts too tall and they won’t have a hole.